 Genesis 1 and 2 tell us that God created the universe and everything in it.
 God created human beings to live in his good world under his authority and rule.
 However in Genesis 3, Satan taking on the form of a snake, tempts Eve to doubt and disobey God.
 Eve eats of the fruit God had said not to and gives to Adam who was with her.

-The dethroning of God
+The de-throning of God

-Why is the world so bad?
+Why is the world such a mess?

 The Bible is the only book that makes sense of our world as it truly is.
 Why is there so much sin, brokenness, crime, natural disasters and disease?
-It is because human being have rebelled against their Creator and we, each one, have inherited that bias against God.
+It is because human being have rebelled against their Creator and we, each one, have inherited this bias against God.